mayorbyrne/deepcrawl/README.md

 *Note that this library only supports DeepCrawl API version 2.0+*

+**DeepCrawl 2.0 API is currently in private beta, so this library will not be finalized until the API is released publicly.**

 The DeepCrawl API requires authentication with an API key and returns a session token.
 The session token expires after 6 hours.
 This module assumes you are refreshing and storing the session token on a regular basis, and have a means of retrieving it.

 ```javascript